 Governor Cuomo says 'Extreme Weather Is The New Normal'

-The Governor of New York, Andrew Cuomo, reacting to the destruction caused by hurricane Sandy, calling for more preparedness in a "new age of extreme weather."
+The Governor of New York, Andrew Cuomo, reacting to the destruction caused by hurricane Sandy, calling for the need of more preparedness in a "new age of extreme weather."

-Cuomo's news article titled, "We Will Lead On Climate Change," details the ways the state make itself ready for future storms and disasters, while only briefly mentioning a single measure to prevent climate change itself.
+Cuomo's news article which is titled, "We Will Lead On Climate Change," details the ways the state needs to make itself ready for future storms and disasters.
+While only briefly mentioning a single measure to prevent climate change itself.

 The governor writes "First we must begin by thinking about where and how we rebuild.
 The next generation’s infrastructure must be able to withstand another storm.
 We must also reduce the energy consumption that contributes to climate change — which means, for starters, upgrading our building codes."